lindanielcan/Single-Investment-Calculator/README.md

 Feature that I will work on next: <br/>

 * Better UI design.
-* Use web scraper to get price history of the investment.
 * Use SQLite to store users input
 * Create data validations in the controller file.
 * Instead of single window, maybe create a multi-layer window for user to input multiple investment all at one.
-* Create a result window, and maybe import some popular investment from the market and compare it with the investment user inputted with a chart.

 Photo demonstrations are provided below: